Operation Darkness: Gameplay

 Gameplay consists of a series of tactical battles; between battles, the player may resupply the characters, purchase new items, and select which characters will participate in the following mission.
 Battles play out in standard tactical role-playing game (RPG) fashion, with turn order based on characters' speed statistics.
 During a turn, characters can move, attack, use items, pick up items from dead soldiers, and cast spells.
 The battle system also includes factors like cover and decreased accuracy from movement.
 Differing from the great majority of games of this genre, long-range attacks tend to be far more frequent than close-range attacks, and many characters can hit targets with high accuracy from a distance of more than half of the battlefield.
-Much like games such as Fire Emblem, characters killed in battle remain dead permanently (unless revived by one specific player character before the end of the stage).
-Generic soldiers can be recruited to replace fallen ones; however, the death of a story character results in a game over.
+Characters killed in battle remain dead permanently unless revived by playable character Herbert East before the end of the stage.
+Generic soldiers can replace fallen ones.

 Characters possess the following attributes: HP, MS (martial spirit), Attack, Defense, Speed, Hit, Luck, Weight, and Move.
 Each character also has specific weapon-related abilities and other skills, predisposing them to particular weapon types.
 In addition, characters can carry up to five weapons and five items.
 Each weapon and item has a weight value as well, and characters who are overburdened receive penalties to movement.

 Two player characters can transform into werewolves, which massively increases their speed and attack.
 However, maintaining the werewolf form costs MS every turn, limiting its use to short durations.

+The game has cooperative online multiplayer with up to four players, and completing missions in multiplayer unlocks new items in the in-game item shop in single-player.